ozcanmiraay/Mood-Prediction-Calendar-Events/README.md

 ## Overview

-This project aims to predict daily mood variations based on calendar events.
-By analyzing personal calendar data, the project seeks to uncover patterns and insights that could predict mood fluctuations, leveraging both quantitative and qualitative aspects of daily schedules.
+This project aims to predict daily mood variations based on my personal Google calendar events.
+By analyzing my personal calendar data, I wanted to learn about the patterns and insights that could predict my mood fluctuations, leveraging both quantitative and qualitative aspects of my daily schedules.

 ## Table of Contents